Proudly Driven by Community

 Michael Rendon

 A Colorado native, Michael is a professor of Sociology and Political Science at Fort Lewis College, with a focus on waste policy and the informal recycling sector.
 Prior to teaching, Michael worked 5 ½ years as the Coordinator of the Fort Lewis College Environmental Center focusing on community outreach and campus sustainability.
 He was the first male Executive Director of Sexual Assault Services Organization providing advocacy and support for victims of sexual assault, and worked as the Environmental Stewards Program Director for Conservation Legacy, partnering with several bureaus under the Department of the Interior.
 Additionally, Michael served as the Mayor of Durango, and has been past President of La Plata Electric Association.
-In his free time, Michael can be spotted hiking and camping above timberline, harvesting eggs from his chickens, or playing violin in his gypsy folk band, Carute Roma.
+In his free time, Michael can be spotted hiking and camping above timberline, harvesting eggs from his chickens, or playing violin in his world music band, Carute Roma.

 Sandy Kobrock